 This article helps to set out what you need to consider when taking out this cover, and the types of policies available to you as a freelancer or contractor.

-The purpose of income protection is to replace a proportion of your lost earnings should to have to take a period of time out of work due to illness or injury.
+Income protection replaces a portion of your earnings if illness or injury prevents you from working, ensuring you can cover essential expenses.
 The policy would pay you a monthly income so you’re able to keep up with all your essential monthly outgoings, such as your mortgage payments and food costs.

 When you set up the plan, you’ll need to select the maximum length of time that the policy could pay out for.
 You can choose from 12 months, 24 months, 60 months or even until your chosen retirement age, which means that the policy would pay you for as long as you need it to.
 If your budget allows, this last option is the gold standard; in 2016, Aviva reported the average length of claims on their income protection plan across the year sat at three years and 16 months. especially as in 2012 the insurer Aviva published an average claim length of over 9 years on their income protection plan.